 Store Thanksgiving Leftovers Sustainably

 Whether you want to make your entire Thanksgiving celebration sustainable or just swap out one item, you’ll make a difference at eliminating waste.
 It can be as simple as setting out reusable cloths or as large as replacing the turkey.
-Creating a sustainable Thanksgiving, big or small, allows you to reduce waste, toxins, and your carbon footprint.
+Creating a sustainable Thanksgiving, big or small changes, allows you to reduce waste, toxins, and your carbon footprint.
+Having a more eco-friendly Thanksgiving can be one of many new traditions for your future family gatherings!

 (Certified Holistic Nutritionist and Co-owner of Tyler + Molly)